Gargamiel/PokeWorld/README.md

 -GitHub repo containing the data and scripts to generate all 493 Pokémon defs: https://github.com/Gargamiel/PokeWorld_Scripts

+-Most of the Pokémon sprites, sounds, and other ressources come from this project: https://reliccastle.com/resources/670/

 # PokéWorld

 PokéWorld adds all 493 species of Pokémon from the first four generations to RimWorld, each with their own unique characteristics akin to the original games.